BenEarle/SYSC3303-Project/README_IT3.txt

 -----------------------------------------------------------------------------------------------------------
   * We chose to delete files if there was an error in the transfer.
 We did not want half complete files to exist on the client or server.
-  * We chose to NOT allow the client and server to overwrite files if they chose to.
+  * We chose to NOT allow the client and server to overwrite files.
 This means that our TFTP client and Server will be sending error code 6 if a file already exists on the server in a WRQ.
 ===========================================================================================================
 # Files
 -----------------------------------------------------------------------------------------------------------